-Genetic screening could reveal hidden high risk for coronary heart diseaseMay 20th, 2013 in Cardiology /
+Genetic screening could reveal hidden high risk for coronary heart diseaseMay 20, 2013 in Medicine & Health / Cardiology

 Finnish researchers have shown that genetic marker information can improve risk evaluation of coronary heart disease.
 The study comprised over 24,000 Finnish subjects and was led by Professor Samuli Ripatti.
 The results revealed that a panel of 28 genetic markers improved detection of individuals with high risk for coronary heart disease (CHD) (10-year risk ≥20%) over traditional risk factors.

 Identification of high-risk individuals is an important preventive strategy for CHD, because the current guidelines recommend statin treatment for the high-risk group.
 "The results indicate that genetic markers could be useful in CHD prevention, when used in addition to traditional risk factor screening", said Professor Veikko Salomaa from National Institute for Health and Welfare.
 The study shows that genetic screening of individuals at intermediate risk (10-20%) based on traditional risk factors would reclassify 12% of them into the high-risk group.
 "Statin treatment of the reclassified individuals could prevent hundreds or even thousands of CHD events in Finland.
 The results are based on large population cohorts but should nevertheless be tested in a clinical setting.
 Pilot projects studying the effect of this new genetic information on health behavior are now being carried out", said Professor Samuli Ripatti.